just-buildsystem/justbuild/share/man/just-lock-config.5.md

 NAME
 ====

-just-lock config - The format of the input configuration used by **`just-lock`**(1)
+just-lock-config - The format of the input configuration used by **`just-lock`**(1)

 DESCRIPTION